myrojoylee/aoc-2024-challenge-6/README.md

 Vanilla HTML/CSS was used for this challenge.

-A final webpage showing the header is shown [here](https://myrojoylee.github.io/aoc-2024-challenge-6/).
+A final webpage showing the scroll indicator is shown [here](https://myrojoylee.github.io/aoc-2024-challenge-6/).

 Scroll Indicator Demo: